DexSinGrasp: Learning a Unified Policy for Dexterous Object Singulation and Grasping in Densely Cluttered Environments: Conclusion

 To address these issues, we propose a unified reward design that seamlessly integrates dexterous object singulation and grasping into a single learning objective.
 The piece-wise reward function is defined as

-Detailed definitions of these rewards can be found in Tab.~\ref{tab: reward}, where $t$ subscript is omitted for simplicity.
-In the rewards, $r_t^P$ encourages the hand palm to stay close to the target object; $r_t^J$ and $r_t^F$ both encourage the hand to grasp the target object; $r_t^L$ encourage the hand to lift the target object once contact is made, $r_t^S$ encourages separation of the target object from the obstacles, $r_t^G$ encourages the hand to move to the goal position; $r_t^B$ is a bonus term for a successful singulation and grasping process; $d_t^P$ is the minimum distance between hand palm and target object; $d_t^J$ is the minimum distance between hand links and target object. $\left\{p_i^\text{target}\right\}_{i=1}^p$ are the positions of $p$ points on the target object; $p^\text{palm}$ is the palm position of the hand; $\left\{p_j^\text{link}\right\}_{j=1}^m$ are the positions of $m$ links of the hand; $\left\{p_j^\text{fingertip}\right\}_{j=1}^h$ are the positions of $h$ fingertips of the hand; $p^\text{goal}$ and $p^\text{target}$ are the goal position and current position for the target object; $\left\{p_i\right\}_{i=1}^n$ are the positions of $n$ obstacles; $a^{P_{t_{z}}}$ refers to the palm translation in the $+z$ direction, which corresponds to the lifting motion of the target object.
+Detailed definitions of these rewards can be found in Tab.~\ref{tab: reward}, where the subscript $t$ is omitted for simplicity.
+The rewards are defined as follows: $r_t^P$ encourages the palm to approach the target object; $r_t^J$ and $r_t^F$ promote grasp formation through joint and fingertip contacts; $r_t^L$ encourages lifting once contact is established; $r_t^S$ drives separation of the target from obstacles; $r_t^G$ guides motion toward the goal position; and $r_t^B$ provides a bonus for successful singulation and grasping. $d_t^P$ and $d_t^J$ denote the minimum distances from the palm and hand links to the target, respectively. $\{p_i^{\text{target}}\}_{i=1}^{N_p}$ are the target surface points; $p^{\text{palm}}$, $\{p_j^{\text{link}}\}_{j=1}^m$, and $\{p_j^{\text{fingertip}}\}_{j=1}^h$ denote the palm, link, and fingertip positions; $p^{\text{goal}}$ and $p^{\text{target}}$ are the goal and current positions of the target object; $\{p_i\}_{i=1}^n$ are the obstacle positions; and $a^{P_{t_z}}$ represents palm translation along $+z$, corresponding to the lifting motion.

 The reward function consists of two main components: an approach reward that encourages the hand to move toward the target object and a lifting reward that promotes object elevation after contact is established.
 To further facilitate singulation, the singulation reward $r_t^S$ is incorporated into both components, incentivizing the hand to separate the target object from surrounding obstacles.
 The transition between these two reward stages is achieved by a contact criterion specified by $d_t^P<0.06$ and $d_t^J<0.2$.
-These values are selected such that the palm and fingers are close enough for a successful grasping.
+These values are selected such that the palm and fingers are close enough for grasping.
 The reward transitions from approaching to grasping, ensuring a smooth progression toward a successful grasp.

-Despite this unified learning framework, training remains highly challenging due to the increasing complexity of cluttered environments.
+Despite this unified learning framework, training remains highly challenging due to the increasing complexity of clutters.
 To further improve learning efficiency and policy generalization, we introduce Clutter Arrangement Curriculum Learning, which progressively increases clutter complexity.
-This structured training approach enables the teacher policy to avoid the inefficiency of multi-stage methods.